dannybauman/30-day-map-challenge-2025/maps/01-points/SESSION-SUMMARY.md

 ## Key Learnings

 ### 🎯 Responsive Design is Solved
-Modern AI code gen platforms using Tailwind CSS provide excellent responsive design by default.
+Modern AI code gen platforms using Tailwind CSS provide good responsive design by default.
 No need to explicitly ask for mobile support - it just works!

 ### 📱 Mobile Testing is Quick & Valuable
 - Takes 5-10 minutes to capture both sizes